 Accelerated PMHNP Programs

 We have verified 26 accredited PMHNP programs that publish a full-time completion time of 24 months or less, and ranked the 21 with confirmed supervised clinical hours.
-The fastest verified option is Vanderbilt at 16 months full-time, with several online MSN programs (Walden, Simmons, Herzing) confirming 24-month tracks.
+Published full-time lengths run from 12 to 24 months, and the 12-month options are post-master's certificates open only to nurses who already hold a master's.
 An accelerated timeline shortens calendar time, not the work: every program here still meets the 500-hour ANCC clinical floor and the same CCNE or ACEN accreditation gate.
 Speed, clinical hours, and cost are compared below.

 Accreditation — CCNE or ACEN